JetBrains/Refasmer/README.md

   -p, --public               drop non-public types even with InternalsVisibleTo -i, --internals            import public and internal types
       --all                  ignore visibility and import all
-      --omit-non-api-types   omit private types not participating in the public API (will preserve the empty vs non-empty struct semantics, but might affect unmanaged struct
+      --omit-non-api-members omit private members not participating in the public API (will preserve the empty vs non-empty struct semantics, but might affect unmanaged struct
                                constraint)